Deep Reinforcement Learning Attention Selection for Person Re-Identification: Re-ID Attention Selection by Reinforcement Learning

 where $\tilde{\mathbf{\theta}}_i$ are the parameters of an intermediate model for predicting training-time target values, which are updated as $\mathbf{\theta}_i$ at every $\varsigma$ iterations, but frozen at other times.

-{\bf Deployment } During model deployment, we apply the learned noisy pixel removal network $\mathcal{A}$ to all test probe and gallery bounding boxes for extracting their useful window images.
-The deep features of these window images are used for person identity alignment matching by extracting the 2,048-D output from the last fully-connected layer of the discrimination network $\mathcal{D}$.
-We employ the L2 distance as the identity alignment matching metric.
+{\bf Deployment } During model deployment, we apply the learned attention network $\mathcal{A}$ to all test probe and gallery bounding boxes for extracting their attention window images.
+The deep features of these attention window images are used for person re-id matching by extracting the 2,048-D output from the last fully-connected layer of the discrimination network $\mathcal{D}$.
+We employ the L2 distance as the re-id matching metric.